Click here for a PDF print version

 Wash the exterior of the pumpkin in cool or warm water, no soap. remove (and save) the seeds and scrape the insides.
 You want to get out that stringy, dangly stuff that coats the inside surface.
 I find a heavy ice cream scoop works great for this.
 If you tell the kids that it is their job to scoop out the pumpkin's "brains", they'll do the work eagerly for you.

-Step 3 - Cut up the pumpkin
+Cut the pumpkin in

-carving pumpklin, slicedpumpkin piecesCut the pumpkin in to slices. and then into manageable sized pieces to fit your pot.
-A serrated knife and a sawing motion works best - a smooth knife is more likely to slip and hurt you!
-A visitor suggests using a hand saw.pumpkin seeds
+knife and a sawing motion works best - a smooth knife is more likely to slip

 Note: SAVE THE SEEDS: